 We will formally notify parents when it is decided that a pupil will receive additional SEND support in school.
+Parental permission will be sought prior to logging the SEND on our pupil information management sustem.

 5.4 Assessing and reviewing pupils' progress towards outcomes